-cryptologists-the cryppies-flow in and out around the clock.
-The key machine.
+As employees just starting their shifts push the turnstiles forward, those who are leaving push their identity badges into the mouth of the key machine.
 A door opens.
 They drop their key box in, then push out through the turnstiles.
 They go to the parking lot, and drive slowly through the barriers and gates protecting the NSA, passing a steady stream of cars headed in.
-It's almost midnight in the Fort Meade cluster, a sleepless place, the capital of Top Secret America, growing larger, even ten vears after September 2011.
+It's almost midnight in the Fort Meade cluster, a sleepless place, the capital of Top Secret America, growing larger, even ten years after September 2011.

 Our map of this hidden world had its dots and lines, but that had only really told us what was on the surface.
 Half of the alternative geography of the United States is anchored in an arch that includes the National Security Agency, stretching from Leesburg, Virginia, forty-five miles west of the Capitol, to Quantico, forty miles to the south, then back north through Washington and curving northeast to Linthicum, just north of the Baltimore-Washington International Thurgood Marshall Airport.
 But, as spies and their governments throughout history have learned the hard way, information means little unless connections can be made.
 To understand Top Secret America, we would have to go deeper.